wwiedermann/dda/README.md

 ## Installation

-`dda` is under beta testing development which has development version from GitHub:
+The `dda` development version can be installed from GitHub:

 ```
 remotes::install_github("wwiedermann/dda")
 ```

-### Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of `dda` from GitHub.

 ## Usage